Summer Away: Billing & Aid

 There are two forms of aid which students may receive as participants in a Summer Off-Campus Block, the Wild Card and the Block Away Aid Award.

-The Wild Card: This grant is automatically applied to any student's first CC summer course, both on- and off-campus, and offsets (removes) the tuition charge for that first block of summer credit.
+The Wild Card: This grant is automatically applied to any student's first CC summer course, either on- or off-campus, and offsets (removes) the tuition charge for that first block of summer credit.
 It is only available for the first unit of summer credit, so a student who uses it one year would be expected to pay for summer tuition if they were to enroll in a future summer course.
 Students on the CC Summer in Spain program, which is a 2-unit course, could use the Wild Card for 1 of the 2 blocks of tuition, but would be expected to pay the 2nd unit of tuition for that program.

 All CC students are eligible for the Wild Card award, but only for 1 award during their CC career.
 The Award is only used to offset (remove) the tuition charge for a students's first CC summer course and cannot be applied to the program fees associated with CC Off-Campus blocks during the summer or the school year.
 It also cannot be applied to non-CC summer courses taken through other universities or international education providers.